 Both Wosnesenski and Chirikof islands, located in remote Southwest Alaska, are uninhabited and part of the Alaska Maritime National Wildlife Refuge.
 The Refuge was established in 1980 to conserve marine mammals, seabirds and other migratory birds, and the marine resources upon which they rely.
-Wosnesenski and Chirikof islands have sustained severe impacts to wildlife habitat, native vegetation, and archaeological sites from grazing by unauthorized cattle left behind when ranchers left the islands years ago.You will also have an opportunity to comment on the draft Environmental Assessment or Environmental Impact Statement documents after they have been prepared.
+Wosnesenski and Chirikof islands have sustained severe impacts to wildlife habitat, native vegetation, and archaeological sites from grazing by unauthorized cattle left behind when ranchers left the islands years ago.You will have an opportunity to comment on the draft Environmental Impact Statement documents after they have been prepared.
 All comments received, including those from individuals, become part of the public record, and are available to the public upon request in accordance with the Freedom of Information Act, NEPA, and Departmental policies and procedures.
 Before you include your name, address, phone number, e-mail address, or other personal identifying information on your comment, be aware that your entire comment, including this information, may be made available to the public upon request.
 You can ask us to withhold your personal identifying information from public review, but we cannot guarantee that we will be able to do so.
 If you would like to receive future correspondence regarding the unauthorized cattle issue, please contact us:

 Alaska Maritime National Wildlife Refuge Attention: Cattle 95 Sterling Hwy, Suite 1 Homer, AK 99603